Windows Development Workflow

 Still not sure about fish.
 Nicer but those stupid things :(

-Tool to create multiple screens, tabs, etc.
+Terminal multiplexers are tools to create multiple screens, tabs, etc.

-- tmuxinator to manage complex tmux sessions
+- tmuxinator manages complex tmux sessions

 Some tmux config: tmux configuration, mouse copy & paste added